-Since being one of the first 13 Presbyterian congregations in the US to form the More Light Network in 1983, Westminster has fought for the full inclusion of and end of discrimination against the LGBTQ family.
-We do not just accept but celebrate the gifts God has given through our varied sexual orientations and gender understandings.
+One of the first 13 US Presbyterian congregations to form the More Light Network in 1983, Westminster has fought for the full inclusion of and end of discrimination against our LGBTQIA+ family.
+We accept and celebrate the gifts God has given through our varied sexual orientations and gender understandings.

-Reverend Harry B. Stock, Westminster Parish Partner, calls them ‘clobber passages;’ those snippets of scriptures from the Bible that condemn homosexuality, calling it evil and an abomination.
-He believes that for years these passages have been mistranslated and taken out of historical context.
+Reverend Harry B. Stock, Westminster Parish Partner, calls them ‘clobber passages;’ those snippets of scriptures from the Bible that condemn homosexuality and the LGBTQIA community, calling it evil and an abomination.
+His "Scrolls Revealed" seminar shows how these passages have been mistranslated and taken out of historical context.

 Westminster is blessed with some of the most wonderful people in the world.
 About 20% of the congregation self-identifies as LGBTQIA+--some of our longest term couples, parents raising children, strong singles--young and old.
 Each person has helped us better know the love and justice of God.